 Tracking the fortunes of Kraft Heinz (KHC) reminds me of a well-known article penned by Warren Buffett for Forbes.
 The title – You Pay A Very High Price In The Stock Market For A Cheery Consensus – seems pretty apt given what we know about blue chip stocks.
 I mean, it is rare for very good businesses to get cheap for no apparent reason absent wider market trends.

-In the case of Kraft Heinz we certainly have something that seems to tick all those boxes right now.
-Firstly, it is (or rather it remains) a good company with a solid underlying business.
-For instance in the first nine months of 2018 it generated $15.78 per share worth of revenue on the back of selling brands like Heinz Ketchup and Velveeta.
-Of that number, $2.67 flowed straight to the bottom line as post-tax net profit.
-In the equivalent period last year those numbers were $15.65 and $2.65 respectively.
-In other words despite its problems the company remains a fairly stable money spinner.
+In the case of Kraft Heinz, we have something that seems to tick those boxes right now.
+Firstly, it retains a solid underlying business from selling brands like Heinz Ketchup and Velveeta.
+That business generated $15.78 per share in revenue over the first nine months of 2018, $2.67 of which flowed straight to the bottom line as post-tax profit.
+Those figures clocked in at $15.65 and $2.65 respectively in the equivalent period last year.
+Despite its problems the company remains a fairly stable money spinner.

 Speaking of problems, yes the company has its fair share.
 A lot folks worry about the rise of store-owned brands and the impact this will have on certain Kraft-branded products.
 The upshot of that trend is that growth figures are sluggish to say the least.
 In the United States for example, which accounts for around 70% of Kraft’s revenue, sales were down 1.2% in the first nine months of the 2018.